-2. Press the < AF-ON > button.
+2. Press the < AF > button.

-- The tracking frame changes to [√√] yhen multiple subjects can be detected, and you can use < √√ > to choose a subject to focus on. - Once tracking begins, the subject is tracked across the entire screen, regardless of the specified AF area.
+- The AF point changes to a tracking frame [fen a], which locks on to that subject for tracking and follows the subject within the screen if it moves.
+To cancel tracking, press the < ôf N > button again. - The tracking frame changes to [4 ] when multiple subjects can be detected, and you can use < \ > to choose a subject to focus on. - Once tracking begins, the subject is tracked across the entire screen, regardless of the specified AF area.